SmerkyG/gptcore/README.md

 If you want to just get started quickly, there are lots of pre-existing examples of config files to look at or try in the `configs/` directory.

 GPT Core config files are used to set hyperparameters as well as select the components that make up your model.
 They follow Python syntax, and ***FULLY SUPPORT AUTOCOMPLETE*** in editors like VSCode.
+This makes it very easy to edit them, check them for errors, or see what options are available - all from within your favorite IDE.

 Example config file:

 ```
 import cli
 import model.core
+import lit
 import torch.optim

+MAX_SEQUENCE_LENGTH = 1024

 cli.Config(
     seed_everything = 1337,
     compile = True,
-    model_factory = lambda: model.core.Decoder()
+    model_factory = lambda: model.core.Decoder(
+        max_sequence_length=MAX_SEQUENCE_LENGTH,
+    ),
+    trainer_factory = lambda: lit.LightningMetaTrainer(
         optimizer_factory = lambda: torch.optim.Adam(lr=6e-4),
+    ),
 )
 ```

+GPT Core config files contain imports, then optional variable assignments, then a final expression that is considered the result of the config file.

-GPT Core config files are just a way of constructing objects like you would in Python.
-The best reference for what options a config file takes is the source code itself.
+These files are just a way of constructing an object like you would in Python.
+The best reference for what options a configuration object takes is the source code itself.
 The main outer config definition can be found at the top of `cli.py` - there you will see `@dataclass class Config:` Other classes instantiated within your config file just take whatever arguments their constructors normally would.

 The only special thing to know about GPT Core config files is that any parameter that ends in `_factory` should be set via a `lambda:`